jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 happy to report that this trend has not continued.
 Despite spiking to almost
-15% in last years data, it has returned to a placid 3% this year.In our prior report, we saw collusion multiple actors working in concert to achieve the goal of the breachat 7%, which, while nowhere near the highs we saw back in 2019, was still a surprise.
+15% in last years data, it has returned to a placid 3% this year.
-This year, things seem to have gone back to normal, and we are seeing collusion dropping to less than 1% of breaches.
-This is good news because its bad enough when employees start making off with company data, but when they team up with outsiders, chaos ensues.As Figure 55 shows, employees are largely taking Personal datathis is likely about customers, since names, contact info and other such things could be quite useful for both starting a new competing enterprise or for committing financial crimes.
-We saw
-Internal data show a bit of a spike this year as well, which would include sensitive plans and intellectual property that would attract the Espionage\- motivated employee.
-Finally, Banking data is remaining mostly steady over time as a targeted data type.CIS
+CIS
 Controls for
+consideration
+Manage access
-considerationManage accessSecure Configuration of Enterprise Assets and Software \[4]
+Secure Configuration of Enterprise
+Assets and Software \[4]
+ 
+Establish and Maintain a Secure
+Configuration Process \[4\.1]
+ 
-Establish and Maintain a SecureConfiguration Process \[4\.1] Manage Default Accounts on Enterprise Assets and
+Manage Default Accounts
+on Enterprise Assets and
+Software \[4\.7]
-Software \[4\.7]Account Management \[5]
+Account Management \[5]
  Disable Dormant Accounts \[5\.3]
-Restrict Administrator Privilegesto Dedicated Administrator Accounts \[5\.4]Access Control Management \[6] Establish an Access GrantingProcess \[6\.1]Establish an Access RevokingProcess \[6\.2]Figure 55\.
-Top Confidentiality data varieties over time in Privilege Misuse breaches2024 DBIR Incident Classification Patterns544
-IndustriesIndustries:
-IntroductionGreetings!
+ 
+Restrict Administrator Privileges
+to Dedicated Administrator
+Accounts \[5\.4]
+Access Control Management \[6]
+ 
+Establish an Access Granting
+Process \[6\.1]
+ 
+Establish an Access Revoking
+Process \[6\.2]
+4
+Industries
+56
+2024 DBIR Industries
+Industries:
+Introduction
+Greetings!
 If you are just stepping onto the DBIR scene, please consider this your orientation.
-For our more seasoned veterans, feel free to simply breeze pastthis terrain should be familiar ground.As mentioned previously, in this report we examined 30,458 incidents, of which 10,626 were confirmed data breaches.
+For our more seasoned veterans, feel free to simply breeze pastthis terrain should be familiar ground.
+As mentioned previously, in this report we examined 30,458 incidents, of which 10,626 were confirmed data breaches.
 We will view both of these categories in a more granular fashion, along with how they played out in the various industries and regions, in the following sections of the report.
 As we have mentioned in previous